rataide/bettencourt/datasets/README.md

-# Datasets of the COVID19 in Região Autónoma da Madeira (RAM)
+# Datasets of the COVID19 in Região Autónoma da Madeira

 ## Sources
 We only use official Government sources to generate these datasets.
 Specifically, we use data from the [IASAÚDE](www.covidmadeira.pt) reports.